Communications Degree With an Interpersonal and Human Relations Emphasis

 - Evaluate the effectiveness and ethics of verbal and nonverbal communication behaviors

-- Learn to teach these skills to create effective communication behaviors in organizations, families and a variety of other interpersonal contexts
+- Create effective communication behaviors in organizations, personal settings, and a variety of other interpersonal contexts

-Since the communications BA degree in interpersonal and human relations covers a wide breadth of topics, students are prepared for a variety of different careers across many industries.
-Graduates of this program are qualified for jobs in fields such as:
+This BA in Communications covers a wide breadth of interpersonal communication and human relationship topics, helping to prepare students with the foundation for a career in a variety of industries.
+Graduates of this program may be qualified for jobs in fields such as:1

 - Communications research